inhabitedtype/faraday/README.md

 # Faraday

-Faraday is a library of low-level primitives for writing serializers for user-defined datatypes.
-Its primitives provide the user fine-grained control over copying and allocation behavior, and presents serialization output in a form that is suitable for use with vectorized writes via the [writev][] system call or any other platform or application-specific output interfaces.
+Faraday is a library for writing fast and memory-efficient serializers.
+Its core type and related operation gives the user fine-grained control over copying and allocation behavior while serializing user-defined types, and presents the output in a form that makes it possible to use vectorized write operations, such as the [writev][] system call, or any other platform or application-specific output APIs.

 [![Build Status](https://travis-ci.org/inhabitedtype/faraday.svg?branch=master)](https://travis-ci.org/inhabitedtype/faraday)